yunfeiyanggzq/bls_golang_lib/README.md

+##how  to   install
+#1.install the  GMP and  PBc
 This package must be compiled using cgo.
 It also requires the installation of GMP and PBC.
 During the build process, this package will attempt to include <gmp.h> and <pbc/pbc.h>, and then dynamically link to GMP and PBC.

 Most systems include a package for GMP.
 To install GMP in Debian / Ubuntu: